Louisville map collection

 St. Matthews is a neighborhood with a mix of shopping centers, restaurants, and entertainment options.
 It’s a popular choice for families, offering top-rated schools and recreational facilities.

 Clifton is a diverse neighborhood with a bohemian vibe and a strong sense of community.
 It’s home to Cherokee Park, a scenic green space designed by Frederick Law Olmsted.

 As one of the largest historic preservation districts in the country, Old Louisville boasts restored Victorian architecture and leafy streets.
 It’s a neighborhood rich in history, featuring craft breweries, bed and breakfasts, and cultural events.

 Crescent Hill is a neighborhood known for its sense of community and picturesque parks.
 Residents enjoy local eateries, antique shops, and the annual Crescent Hill Art and Music Festival.

-Butchertown is a revitalized district with a mix of historic charm and modern developments.
+Butchertown is a revitalized district with modern developments.
 It’s home to the Louisville Slugger Museum & Factory and offers a range of dining and entertainment options.